-You cant just throw brown sugar or an egg yolk into the mix and hope for the best.
-The secret is an intentional combination of both ingredients and technique that deliver a soft and chewy element.
-Let’s talk about this more, shall we?
+You can’t just add brown sugar or an extra egg yolk to the dough and hope for the best.
+Texture comes from a specific combination of ingredients and technique, working together to create that soft and chewy element.
+Let’s break it down.

-- Brown Sugar: has the ability to retain more moisture during the baking process.
-When used in a higher proportion to regular granulated sugar, it results in a wonderfully soft cookie.
+- Brown Sugar: Retains more moisture during baking.
+When used in a higher proportion than granulated sugar, it creates a softer, more tender cookie.

 - Lots of Chocolate Chunks: The dough bakes up puffier around the rugged edges of chopped chocolate chunks.
 Good old chocolate chips from the bag will work too, but the cookies won’t have the same look.

-- Sourdough Starter: This is my addition to Rebecca’s original recipe.
-I used bubbly, active sourdough starter for extra puffiness.
-And boy, does it work well!
-Leftover sourdough discard is fine too.
+- Sourdough Starter: My addition to the original recipe.
+Active starter adds lift and lightness, while leftover sourdough discard works just as well for convenience.
 And no, the cookies do not taste sour.
 They are wonderfully sweet and delicious.

 Tip: For best results, use a 100% hydration starter.
 This type of starter is fed with equal parts flour and water by weight and has a consistency similar to thick pancake batter.
 If you need a sourdough starter, follow my Beginner Sourdough Starter Recipe (it takes about 7 days and up to two weeks to become active).